sn0wfa11/RaspberryPi/VPN Bridge/VPN to Wifi Bridge.md

 ## Requirements
 - A Raspberry Pi 3
 - An 8 or 16 GB high speed SD card with Raspbian flashed to it.
-- A USB Wifi card.
-(Yes the R-Pi 3 has Wifi built in, you need two Wifi cards for this project.)
 - A client.ovpn file for accessing the OpenVPN service of your choice.
 (It's easy to set up a server, do it yourself!)
+- Ethernet or USB internet access.
+For this project I used the USB mode from a cellular air card.

 ## Initial Setup
 - Start up the R-Pi and get it updated.